zpok3/Waters-of-Life/README.md

 - Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI` (or whatever Stewies Tweaks INI is active for the current profile since there are a handful of them to account for some profiles not having Iron Sights Plus).

 ## Mod Profiles
+- **Author's Addons Profile:** Same as the default profile but with some personal picks that don't really fit the vanilla plus nature of the list.
+Currently the additional mods available are Zeta Enable Somah Paulson, Fallout 3 Backyard Shelters, Lauren's Bathroom Poetry, and Vault Girl Bobbleheads.

 - **Classic Profile:** Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.

 - **Essentials Profile:** Just the Utilities and Bug Fixes from the [FO3 Mod Guide](https://thebestoftimes.moddinglinked.com/fo3.html) written by ModdingLinked.